Ahmet Önder: 2021

 Önder competed at the European Championships where he placed fourth in the all-around and on floor exercise, fifth on horizontal bar, and eighth on parallel bars.
 At the 2020 Olympic Games Önder qualified to both the all-around and vault event finals where he finished twenty-fourth and seventh respectively.
 At the World Championships Önder finished fifth in the all-around, setting a record as the highest placing Turkish gymnast at a World Championships, beating his previous record of ninth set in 2017.

 2022

 Önder started the year competing at the Osijek Challenge Cup.
 He competed at the Mediterranean Games where he helped Turkey win gold in the team event.
 Individually he won silver on floor exercise behind Nicola Bartolini and bronze on horizontal bar behind Marios Georgiou and Adem Asil. Önder next competed at the Islamic Solidarity Games where he helped Turkey once again win gold in the team event.
 Individually he won gold on floor exercise and horizontal bar, silver on parallel bars, and bronze on rings and vault.

 In August Önder competed at the 2022 European Championships.
 On the first day of competition he won silver in the all-around behind Joe Fraser.
 He then helped Turkey win bronze in the team event.

+2026

+Önder announced his retirement from gymnastics on July 17, 2026.